MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview.md

 - Tenant Permission
 - Tenant Permission Set

-Permission sets and permissions [included with apps in XML format](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-export-permission-sets) will continue to work as before, however we recommend you to start using the AL objects of type PermissionSet and PermissionSetExtension instead.
+Permission sets and permissions [included with apps in XML format](devenv-export-permission-sets.md) will continue to work as before, however, we recommend you to start using the AL objects of type `PermissionSet` and `PermissionSetExtension` instead.

 ## Upgrade considerations